Use custom organization policies

 • ORGANIZATION_ID: your organization ID, such as 123456789.

 • CONSTRAINT_NAME: the name you want for your new custom constraint.
-A custom constraint must start with custom., and can only include uppercase letters, lowercase letters, or numbers, for example, custom.restrictNatAutoNetworkTier.
+A custom constraint must start with custom., and can only include uppercase letters, lowercase letters, or numbers.
+For example, custom.restrictNatAutoNetworkTier.
 The maximum length of this field is 70 characters.

 • RESOURCE_NAME: the fully qualified name of the Google Cloud resource containing the object and field you want to restrict.
 For example, compute.googleapis.com/Router.